-A. FDA's evidentiary requirement is at the core of the TCA's public health standard.
+A. FDA's evidentiary requirement is at the core of the Tobacco Control Act's public health standard.

-In addition to arguing that the MDO was arbitrary and capricious, Petitioners assert that FDA lacks any authority under Section 910 to impose a requirement that Petitioners' flavored products are more effective in helping smokers stop smoking than a comparable tobacco-flavored product.
+In addition to arguing that the marketing denial orders were arbitrary and capricious, Petitioners assert that FDA lacks any authority under Section 910 to impose a requirement that Petitioners' flavored products are more effective in helping smokers stop smoking than a comparable tobacco-flavored product.
 Petrs' Br.
-44-51.
-Petitioners' argument ignores the relevant statutory language.
-As previously noted, under Section 910, whether the marketing of a new tobacco product is appropriate for the protection of the public health requires a determination of whether non-users of tobacco products "will start using such products" and whether "existing users of tobacco products will stop using such products."
+50-55.
+Petitioners, however, ignore the relevant statutory language.
+As noted, under Section 910, whether the marketing of a new tobacco product is appropriate for the protection of the public health requires a determination of whether non-users commissioner-scott-gottlieb-md-proposed-new-steps-protect-youth-preventing-access.

+of tobacco products "will start using such products" and whether "existing users of tobacco products will stop using such products."
 21 U.S.C. § 387j(c)(4).
 FDA expressly made these determinations when it found overwhelming evidence that non-tobacco flavors drive youth initiation to a greater degree than tobacco-flavored products, and further required Petitioners to marshal robust evidence that Petitioners' flavored products produce a countervailing benefit in helping smokers stop smoking greater than whatever such benefit may be conferred by tobacco-flavored products.23

-If flavored products yield no greater benefit than unflavored products in helping smokers stop smoking, but have the serious added harm of enticing children to begin using ENDS, then there can be no net public health benefit from authorizing flavored products.
+If flavored products yield no greater benefit than unflavored products in helping smokers stop smoking, but have the added problem of enticing children to begin using e-cigarettes, then there can be no net public health benefit from authorizing flavored products.
 Rather, the increased youth initiation from flavored products would be a clear public health detriment.
-Not only does Section 910 give FDA the authority to engage in such a risk-benefit assessment of flavored vs. tobacco-flavored products, that assessment is required by Section 910 because it is at the core of the public health standard.
+Not only does Section 910 give FDA the authority to engage in such a risk-benefit assessment of flavored products vs. tobacco-flavored products, but that assessment is required by Section 910 because it is at the core of the public health standard.